 Venous Thromboembolism Treatment

-- Medicines to dissolve blood clots (thrombolytics): These medicines are used for large blood clots that cause severe symptoms or other serious complications.
-Because thrombolytics can cause sudden bleeding, they are used only for serious and potentially life-threatening VTE events, such as pulmonary embolism.
+These medicines are used for large blood clots that cause severe symptoms or other serious complications.
+Because thrombolytics can cause sudden bleeding, they are used only for serious and potentially life-threatening VTE events, such as pulmonary embolism (PE).
 You will get this medicine through an IV.

-In some cases, including emergencies, a doctor may need to do a catheter-assisted thrombus removal.
-This procedure uses a flexible tube to reach a blood clot in your lung.
-The doctor can insert a tool in the tube to break up the clot or to deliver medicine through the tube.
-Usually you will get medicine to put you to sleep for this procedure.
+In some cases, including emergencies, your provider may need to do a catheter-assisted blood clot removal.
+This procedure uses a flexible tube called a catheter to reach a blood clot in your lung or your leg.
+Your provider can insert a tool in the tube to break up the clot or to deliver medicine through the tube.
+Usually, you will get medicine to make you unconscious and unable to feel pain for this procedure.

 Vena cava filter

-Some people who cannot take blood thinners may need a vena cava filter to treat their deep vein thrombosis.
-The filter is inserted inside a large vein called the vena cava.
+Some people who cannot take blood thinners may need a device called a vena cava filter to treat their deep vein thrombosis.
+The filter is inserted into a large vein (the vena cava).
 The filter catches blood clots before they travel to the lungs, which prevents pulmonary embolism.
 However, the filter does not stop new blood clots from forming.
-A filter is not usually recommended if you have taken blood thinners.
+Healthcare providers usually do not recommend a filter if you have taken blood thinners.